Working remotely has a lot of advantages, but it’s far from perfect. Here’s what we’ve learned in our journey as a remote team.

 We can’t just hire good startup employees, because we’ve found that that simply isn’t enough.

-Most people don’t have the organization, focus and motivation to be productive working remotely.
+There are a lot of people who don’t have the organization, focus and motivation to be productive working remotely.

 It’s not that they can’t.
 It’s just that they haven’t had to.